adrihayabusa/esthar/README.md

-# Esthar - Personal Website
+# Personal Website using Flask
 A minimalist personal portfolio and blog built with Flask and SQLAlchemy.

 The purpose was to discover how to build a webapp with Python, by using a module which would allow me to create a MVC architecture.